ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 In both cases, transfer can take some time (10-20 minutes or more), following which all issues will appear exactly as on GitHub, but generally minus the hyperlinks described above.
 Other code hosting platforms like [SourceHut](https://sr.ht/), or the distributed hosting system [tangled](https://tangled.org/) do not provide facilities for directly transferring or mirroring issues or pull requests (and in fact generally don't even have such things, as they really are specific to the GitHub platform; [SourceHut](https://sr.ht), for example, implements its own systems of "todos" and "patches".)

+### Migrating elsewhere

+No other platforms currently offer the one-click migration functionality of Codeberg or GitLab.
+To migrate in all other cases, you'll need to:

+1. Create a new repository on the desired platform.
+2. Set a `git remote` URL to the new destination.
+3. `git push` to new remote.

+The [git remote web page](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) provides more detail on working with remotes.

+We are also not currently aware of any platforms other than Codeberg and GitLab which offer inbuilt ability to import additional information on issues and pull requests, although other people have implemented things such as [issue mirroring from GitHub to sourcehut](https://github.com/marketplace/actions/sourcehut-issue-maker).
+Other code hosting platforms like [SourceHut](https://sr.ht/), or the distributed hosting system [tangled](https://tangled.org/) do not provide facilities for directly transferring or mirroring issues or pull requests (and in fact generally don't even have such things, as they really are specific to the GitHub platform; [SourceHut](https://sr.ht), for example, implements its own systems of "todos" and "patches").

 ## Mirroring: Managing one repository across multiple platforms